Universal-Team/db/docs/_3ds/open_agb_firm.md

   </ul>

-  <p>The screenshot/texture dump location is now "/3ds/open_agb_firm".
-This will change
+  <p dir="auto">The screenshot/texture dump location is now "/3ds/open_agb_firm".
-  to a separate "screenshots" dir once screenshots are created by date.
+  This will change to a separate "screenshots" dir once screenshots are created by date.
 If the video output freezes after making a screenshot try pressing the HOME button.
 This works most of the time.
 This is due to a hard to track down bug and will be fixed later.</p>

-  <p><strong>This can and will destroy savegames for a few games due to broken save
+  <p dir="auto"><strong>This can and will destroy savegames for a few games due to
-  type detection so backup your saves!</strong> You have been warned.<br>
+  broken save type detection so backup your saves!</strong> You have been warned.<br>

   Also note that EEPROM savegames from some emulators or even flashcarts are incompatible because they are laid out wrong (every 8 bytes block of data is reversed).
 This
   <a href="https://gist.github.com/profi200/e06794d7561ed552c518b4b0b2f5f2f6">tool</a>
   can fix that.</p>

-  <p>The used scale matrix is the default "Sharp interpolated" one.</p>'
+  <p dir="auto">The used scale matrix is the default "Sharp interpolated" one.</p>'
 updated: '2020-12-24T12:17:14Z'
 version: alpha_2020-12-24
 version_title: open_agb_firm alpha build 2020-12-24